 5 In Flight Essentials For Your Skin

 A heavy duty moisturizer can restore all the hydration and moisture that the skin loses due to dry air on the flight.
-Our DeBelle Moisturizing Lotion can be your best in-flight buddy as it is a superbly rich, hydrating and moisturizing product that will not make your skin feel greasy.
-It is a nourishing food that your skin will actually require during and after your flight.
+Our DeBelle Skin Moisturizers range can be your best in-flight buddy as it they are superbly rich, hydrating and moisturizing that will not make your skin feel greasy.
+It is a nourishing food that your skin would require during and after your flight.

-Moreover, you will not have to carry a body lotion, an eye cream or a face moisturizer separately if you have this all-in-one lotion with you.
-Since authorities don't allow liquid products to be carried inside the flight in large quantities, you can take out the moisturizing lotion in a small travel sized container of 100ml capacity and keep it inside a zip lock bag before you put it in your cabin luggage.
+Moreover, you will not have to carry a body lotion, an eye cream or a face moisturizer separately if you have this all-in-one moisturizer with you.

 Bonus Tip - Avoid wearing heavy base makeup on the flight.
 Foundations and concealers can make your skin look even dry and also result in clogged facial pores, leading to acne as well as blackheads.